cooper/ferret/doc/Keywords.md

 When used within an event callback, it is possible that the provided value will not ultimately be returned by the event call.
-If multiple callbacks have an explicit `return` statement, the value of the lattermost statement will be used.
+If multiple callbacks have an explicit `return` statement, the value of the lattermost statement is used.

 ```
 func simple {